Please ensure Javascript is enabled for purposes of website accessibility

 When it comes to finding the best car insurance company, drivers need comprehensive protection at an affordable price.
 And with so many auto insurance companies to choose from, finding the best car insurance coverage can take time.

-The Ascent can help.
 We've researched car insurance companies, compared prices from insurers nationwide, reviewed customer experiences, and performed in-depth research into dozens of different insurers.
-With a focus on price, claims handling, and customer service, we've chosen the best types of insurance for drivers in different circumstances.
+With a focus on price, claims handling, and customer service, we've narrowed our picks down to what we believe are the best car insurance companies today.
+See our recommendations below.

 Best overall: State Farm